Luminance-Aware Statistical Quantization: Unsupervised Hierarchical Learning for Illumination Enhancement: The Detailed LASQ Workflow

 This hierarchical sampling yields a sequence of LAO sets $\Gamma=\left\{\Gamma_{n}\right\}_{n=1}^{N}$, with each $\Gamma_{n}= \left\{\gamma_{\mathcal{P},z}^{(n)}\right\}_{z=1}^{2^{n-1}}$ representing the spatially adaptive enhancement parameters.
 When applied, these sets give rise to a family of luminance-enhanced images $\mathcal{H}=\{\mathcal{I}_{H}^{(n)}\}_{n=1}^{N}$, capturing a coarse-to-fine progression of illumination correction.
 This structure enables flexible exploration of global and local enhancement effects through state-dependent sampling transitions across the luminance field.

 \textbf{Hierarchically-Guided Diffusion: }The forward process employs a hierarchically-guided diffusion framework to progressively enhance low-light images through semantically-aligned noise injection.
 By encoding the input $\mathcal{I}_{L}$ and its luminance-enhanced variants $\mathcal{H}$ into latent features $\mathcal{F}_{L} $ and $\left\{\mathcal{F}_{H}^{(n)}\right\}_{n=1}^{N} $, the method establishes temporal correspondence between diffusion steps and multi-scale guidance via a mapping function $\psi(t)$.
-This alignment dynamically steers the noise trajectory, where each transition step incorporates hierarchical semantic shifts $\Delta\mu_t$ derived from $ \mathcal{F}_{H}^{(\psi(t))}$ to modulate the degradation path.
-Throughout the forward pass, coarse-to-fine illumination characteristics are gradually imprinted into the diffusion process through weighted aggregation of hierarchical guidance signals.
-During reverse denoising, the network $\epsilon_{\theta}$ iteratively removes noise while synergizing hierarchical cues from $\mathcal{F}_{H}^{(\psi(t))}$ and original low-light features $\mathcal{F}_{L}$.
+This alignment dynamically steers the noise trajectory, where each transition step incorporates hierarchical semantic shifts derived from $ \mathcal{F}_{H}^{(\psi(t))}$ to modulate the degradation path.
+Throughout the forward pass, coarse-to-fine illumination characteristics are gradually imprinted into the diffusion process.
+During reverse denoising, the network $\epsilon_{\theta}$ iteratively removes noise while synergizing hierarchical cues from original low-light features $\mathcal{F}_{L}$.
 The denoising trajectory is regularized by a dual objective: a noise prediction loss ensures faithful reconstruction aligned with hierarchical semantics, while a global constraint $\mathcal{L}_{\text{g}}$ enforces the structural consistency.

 \textbf{Adversarial Discriminator for Iterative Refinement: }To optionally further enhance realism and perceptual fidelity—only when a normal‐light reference is available—we introduce a discriminator \(\mathcal{D}_{\phi}\) alongside our diffusion‐based generator \(G_{\theta}\).
 Given an unpaired sample \(\mathcal{I}_{\text{normal}}\sim p_{\text{normal}}\) (if available) from the normal‐light distribution, the discriminator learns to distinguish between true normal‐light images and our enhanced outputs $\hat{\mathcal{I}}_{N}=G_{\theta}(\mathcal{I}_{L})$.
 We therefore cast the overall framework as a hybrid diffusion–GAN, optimizing both the variational diffusion objective and an adversarial objective in an alternating fashion.